senimanjs/seniman/README.md

 ### I have some logic I need running on the client.
 How do I do that?

 While most UI patterns are entirely implementable server-side with Seniman, Seniman also supports running custom logic on the client.
-Things that naturally need to run on the client like Google Single Sign-On, or custom analytics can be implemented using the `$c` and `$s` syntax.
+Things that naturally need to run on the client like Google Single Sign-On, or custom analytics can be implemented using the `$c` and `$s` syntax -- explained in [this](https://senimanjs.org/docs/client-functions) docs page.

 ### Any example of this framework running somewhere?
 I want to see how a remotely-driven UI feels like.